rstacruz/jira-summarizer/README.md

 # jira-summarizer

-> Summarizes a list of Jira stories
+> :construction: Summarizes a list of Jira stories

+Small CLI utility to summarize Jira stories into Markdown format.
+Great for writing reports.

 ## Install